Dan Wesson Commander Classic Bobtail

 12

-Ed Brown Executive Carry
+Ed Brown Executive

-Notes: This is a variant of Ed Brown’s various bobtail designs.
+Notes: The Executive is a variant of Ed Brown’s various bobtail designs.
 Like most of Ed Brown’s designs, the Executive Carry has an extended beavertail grip safety, uses fine 25 LPI checkering on the grip panels, backstrap, and frontstrap, has a matte finish for low glare, dehorned sharp edges, a lowered and flared ejection port for more reliable extraction, and an extended safety (with an ambidextrous safety optional).
 The feed ramp is polished, and the extractor and ejector are tuned to provide even more positive extraction and feeding of rounds.
 The sights are Novak Lo-Mount sights which are dovetailed to allow them to be changed, or slightly adjusted if necessary.
-The hammer is Commander-style, and the sear is a pateneted Ed Brown Perfection sear, which gives the Executive Carry a light, crisp trigger pull.
+The hammer is Commander-style, and the sear is a patented Ed Brown Perfection sear, which gives the Executive Carry a light, crisp trigger pull.
 The trigger itself is a skeletonized (three-hole) long trigger.
 The magazine well is beveled to aid in quick loading.
 The pistol is made from steel (except for the trigger and hammer, which are aluminum alloy), with the slide having a matte stainless steel, matte black, or matte blued finish, and the frame having a matte stainless steel or matte blued finish.
+The barrel is 4.25 inches.
 The fit and finish are excellent.
 Author Dave Anderson said that shooting the Executive Carry actually got a bit boring, since it is so accurate and he didn’t have to do a lot of work to fire consistent, accurate, tight groups.

 Weapon